 We will analyze the cases depending on the dimension of $Z_0$.
 If $\dim Z_0=3$, then the map $Z\rightarrow Z_0$ is a $(K_Z+B_Z+E_Z)$-trivial birational map.
-It suffices to find a $n$-complement for $K_{Z_0}+B_{Z_0}+E_{Z_0}$, where $n$ only depends on $\mathcal{R}$.
+It suffices to find an $n$-complement for $K_{Z_0}+B_{Z_0}+E_{Z_0}$, where $n$ only depends on $\mathcal{R}$.
 Moreover, $-(K_{Z_0}+B_{Z_0}+E_{Z_0})$ is ample over $T$.
 The existence of such $n$-complement follows from Proposition \ref{prop:log-canonical-Fano}.
-If $\dim Z_0=2$, then the existence of a $n$-complement for $K_Z+B_Z+E_Z$ over $T$ follows from Proposition~\ref{prop:lifting-complements-surfaces}.
-If $\dim Z_0=1$, then the existence of a $n$-complement for $K_Z+B_Z+E_Z$ over $T$ follows from Proposition~\ref{prop:lifting-complements-curves}.
+If $\dim Z_0=2$, then the existence of an $n$-complement for $K_Z+B_Z+E_Z$ over $T$ follows from Proposition~\ref{prop:lifting-complements-surfaces}.
+If $\dim Z_0=1$, then the existence of an $n$-complement for $K_Z+B_Z+E_Z$ over $T$ follows from Proposition~\ref{prop:lifting-complements-curves}.
 Finally, if $\dim Z_0=0$, then we have $\dim T=0$, so we are in the projective case.
-In this case, the existence of a $n$-complement for $K_Z+B_Z+E_Z$ follows from~\cite[Theorem 1.13]{Xu19b}.
+In this case, the existence of an $n$-complement for $K_Z+B_Z+E_Z$ follows from~\cite{thesis}*{Theorem 1.8.7}.
 Observe that in the above three cases $n$ only depends on $\mathcal{R}$.
-This finishes the proof of existence of $n$-complements with $n$ only depending on $\mathcal{R}$. \end{proof}
+This finishes the proof of the existence of $n$-complements with $n$ only depending on $\mathcal{R}$. \end{proof}

 In order to prove Theorem~\ref{main-theorem}, we just need to perform a perturbation of the coefficients set in order to reduce to the hyper-standard case and apply Theorem~\ref{main-theorem-hyper}.
-This statement is proved in~\cite[Lemma 3.2]{FM18} for Fano-type varieties.
-The proof in this case is essentially the same.
+This statement is proved in~\cite{FM18}*{Lemma 3.2} for Fano-type varieties.
+The proof, in this case, is essentially the same.
 We recall some notation.